The ENTIRE conference has sold out. Tutorials, Conference and Workshops are sold out.

 Do not travel to the meeting without a paid registration.

 If you want a printed conference book or coffee mug, order them as you register

 Your registration includes the banquets on Monday and Saturday evening.
 You may order additional guest tickets as you register.
 There will be a dance party at the Saturday reception featuring The Imposteriors

 The NIPS Foundation is committed to an open international exchange of information, which may not be possible if there is a US travel ban.

 The 2017 NIPS Conference is scheduled to take place in Long Beach on December 4-9.
-In the event that it is not possible for an author whose paper is accepted at NIPS to attend, we are exploring ways for authors to present their results through the internet.
-The 2018 NIPS Conference will return to Montreal.
+In the event that it is not possible for all authors whose paper is accepted at NIPS to attend due to a denied VISA, we are exploring ways for authors to present their results through the internet.
+The 2018 NIPS Conference will return to Montréal.

 Our goal is to open NIPS Conferences and Workshops to researchers from all parts of the world and we regret that US government restrictions may make it difficult or impossible for some to participate this year.